Marwolaeth/polychoric/README.md

 Polychoric is a package that provides a wrapper for C++ routines used to calculate polychoric correlation coefficients, which are often used in social science or marketing research.
-The single `polycorr()` function can take in ordinal factor vectors, a contingency table, or a data frame and returns corresponding polychoric correlation estimates in the form of a single numeric value or a correlation matrix.
+The single `cor_polychoric()` function can take in ordinal factor vectors, a contingency table, or a data frame and returns corresponding polychoric correlation estimates in the form of a single numeric value or a correlation matrix.

 <details>
 <summary>